Knowledge Hub

 Renewing or exiting your franchise

 If the agreement permits it, you can end your franchise early.
-However, if this is not an option, franchise agreements generally end in specific ways e.g., due to a breach, by mutual agreement, or on the sale of the franchise.
+However, if this is not an option, franchise agreements generally end in specific ways, e.g., due to a breach, by mutual agreement, or on the sale of the franchise.

-A franchise agreement often includes restrictive covenants to protect the franchisor's interest’s post-termination.
-These may prevent you from competing with the franchisor, soliciting its employees or customers, or using its confidential information.
+A franchise agreement often includes restrictive covenants to protect the franchisor's interests post-termination.
+These may prevent you from competing with the franchisor, soliciting its employees or customers, or using confidential information.
 Covenants may apply for a specific duration and geographic area.
 As such, making sure any restrictions don’t hinder your future business plans is key.
 Restrictive covenants are subject to strict legal rules, and you may be able to negotiate them, especially if you have legal support.
 This is another critical reason to review your franchise agreement closely with your solicitor from the outset and address concerning issues before you commit.

 Understanding franchise agreements